wizzzard91/activity-suggestions/README.md

 I used [Get Started with Apollo Server](https://www.apollographql.com/docs/apollo-server/getting-started) guide for initial project setup.

+I've implemented a clean 3-layer architecture:

+- **Data Access Layer**: `clients/open-meteo-client.ts` - handles external API calls
+- **Service Layer**: `services/suggestions-service.ts` - contains business logic for ranking activities
+- **Controller Layer**: `resolvers/suggestions-resolver.ts` - GraphQL resolver definitions

+Tradeoffs I had to embrace: I would also prefer to use GraphQL Code Generator for type safety between GraphQL schema and TypeScript code, but I need to focus on a better usage of time.
+Same goes for dependency inversions - it would take time to set up as well.

 ### Frontend

 I decided to use React with Vite, since it was suggested by LLLM and it is overwhelmingly popular, based on [NPM registry](https://www.npmjs.com/package/vite) data - ~30 million weekly downloads.
 Also it's the first option in [React App from Scratch](https://react.dev/learn/build-a-react-app-from-scratch) guide - which I am going to use for initial project set up.